Jump to content

 Historical highlight

-A votive stone from the year 224 AD proves that Amöneburg was already inhabited in Roman times.
+A consecration stone dating from 224 AD proves that Amöneburg was already inhabited in Roman times.